-Now in its fifth year, the award-winning Suwanee Youth Leaders (SYL) program is a nine-month City of Suwanee leadership program for high school sophomores and juniors.
-SYL is open to students who attend public, private, and home-based schools and live in the North Gwinnett, Peachtree Ridge, and Collins Hill clusters.
-The program centers on civic involvement, leadership skills, and volunteer opportunities.
+The award-winning Suwanee Youth Leaders (SYL) program is a nine-month leadership program open to high school students who live in the North Gwinnett, Peachtree Ridge, and Collins Hill clusters, as well as home school and private school students who reside within those clusters.
+The program centers on civic involvement, leadership skills, and volunteer opportunities

-The SYL program kicks off with a required two-day retreat in early March.
-Students will then meet one Saturday each month March through October and also will be expected to volunteer at several community events, which may include the August concert, two Food Truck Friday events, Suwanee Fest, and Arts in the Park.
+The 2020-21 SYL program will kick off with a mandatory two-day retreat in the late summer, prior to the start of the GCPS school year.
+Students then meet one Saturday each month August through April and are expected to volunteer at several community events which may include the August Concert, two Food Truck Friday events, Suwanee Fest, and Arts in the Park.

 The partnership with the City of Suwanee and Suwanee Youth Leaders provides an outstanding opportunity for our student leaders to learn about civic engagement.
 The program that Suwanee has created teaches critical soft skills, teamwork protocols, and ultimately event production that kids do not get to learn in traditional classroom settings.
 Not only do they get to work with and learn from amazing adults, but they also network with students from other clusters to create a collaborative relationship that makes all of our schools better.